 Such people avoid low risk situations because of the lack of a real challenge and their understanding that such achievement is not genuine.
 They also avoid high risk situations because they perceive and understand it to be more about luck and chance and not about one's own effort.
 The more the achievements they make the higher their performance because of higher levels of motivation.
-These people find innovative clever ways to achieve goals and consider their achievement a better reward than financial ones.
 They take calculated decision and always appreciate feedback and usually works alone.